-See the support resources page for your printer at , zebra.com/zd888ta-info or zebra.com/zd230ta-info for videos on how to pack and unpack your printer.
+See the support resources page for your printer at zebra.com/zd100-info for videos on how to pack and unpack your printer.

-- 1. Save all packing materials. - 2.
-Check all exterior surfaces for damage. - 3.
-Open the printer (see Opening and Closing the Printer on page 11) and inspect the media compartment for loose or damaged components. - 4.
+1. Save all packing materials.

+- 2. Check all exterior surfaces for damage. - 3.
+Open the printer (see Opening and Closing the Printer on page 7) and inspect the media compartment for loose or damaged components. - 4.
 If you discover shipping damage on inspecting the printer: - a) Immediately notify the shipping company and file a damage report.